bootchk/gimp-plugin-engine-template/README.md

 There is no autogen.sh in this repository.
 Invoke autotools manually.
-This MIGHT work:
+This  SEEMS to work:

-    autoreconf
+    autoreconf -i
     ./configure
     make
     sudo make install

-That might not work, because I often use Eclipse and I don't understand autotools well.

 Dependencies
 ------------